Fair Division with Money and Prices: Comparing the B S, D C, and PS guarantees

-We turn to the opposite effect already illustrated in the Introduction for the very simple step functions: when it does not coincide with the Familiar Share, the $\Gamma ^{SB}$ guarantee is more sensitive than $\Gamma ^{DC}$ to the convexity/concavity of the utility.
-One formal way to say this is that the S\&B guarantee diverges more from the FS benchmark than the D\&C guarantee does.
+We turn to a different effect already illustrated in Examples 0 and 1: as the utility function becomes more sudadditive or more superadditive, the B\&S $_{n}$ guarantee deviates more from the Proportional Share than the D\&C$ _{n} $ does.